dkujawski/dotfiles/docs/SECRETS_MANAGEMENT.md

 ## Migration Guide

-### From Compiled Implementations
+### Shell-Only Implementation

-The shell-based approach replaces previous Rust and Go implementations:
+The system uses only shell script implementations for maximum compatibility and ease of maintenance:

-**Removed:**
+**Current Implementation:**

-- `tools/load-secrets/` (Rust implementation)
+- Pure shell script approach using bash
-- `tools/load-secrets-go/` (Go implementation)
+- No compilation dependencies or build processes required
-- Compilation dependencies and build processes
+- Works across all Unix-like systems (macOS, Linux)
 - Complex caching with encryption

 **Added:**